Solving non-linear integral equations for laser pulse retrieval with Newton's method: Adaptive regularizaton for noisy traces

 In this section we show how to make the algorithm work for pulse retrieval of noisy experimental data.

-One effect of computing the integral (\ref{eq:one}) in the forward direction given $E$ is smoothing as we are dealing with an autocorrelation-like nonlinear integral.
+One effect of computing the integral (\ref{eq:one}) in the forward direction given $E$ is smoothing as we are dealing with an auto-correlation-like nonlinear integral.
 Contrary, the inverse mapping acts as a high-pass filter with the undesirable tendency of noise amplification; rather problematic when using Newton's method.
 We resolve this phenomenon by adding a regularization term to the equations.
 Tikhonov regularization or ridge regression, when solving an ill-posed least squares problem have a long history in statistics, see for example \cite{Engl:1996regularization}.

-The pixelwise smoothing of the trace (\ref{eq:JaveTot}) is providing noise reduction and thereby implicit regularisation.
-As the pixelisation is refined, steep local gradients arise when sampling a set of continuation paths, causing the path tracker to reduce the step size to very small and leading to smaller and smaller path segments.
+The pixelwise smoothing of the trace (\ref{eq:JaveTot}) is providing noise reduction and thereby implicit regularization.
+As the pixelization is refined, steep local gradients arise when sampling a set of continuation paths, causing the path tracker to reduce the step size to very small and leading to smaller and smaller path segments.
 Until the smoothness assumptions coming with Newton's method do not apply.
 Then more direct countermeasures are asked for.

-Analogously to Tikhonov regularization we add a penalty term $K(X,\lambda)$ with components $K_l(X,\lambda),\, l=1,\dots, k(k+1)$ to the first $k(k+1)$ equations of the original system (\ref{eq:FXC}) which gives preference to solutions with smaller norms, also known as $L_2$ regularisation \footnote{For Tikhonov regularisation the penalty term which is $\lVert X \rVert$ is added to the least squares problem.
-Roots of the first derivative of this sum wrt $X$ correspond to regularised minima.}
+Analogously to Tikhonov regularization we add a penalty term $K(X,\lambda)$ with components $K_l(X,\lambda),\, l=1,\dots, N(N+1)$ to the first $N(N+1)$ equations of the original system (\ref{eq:FXC}) which gives preference to solutions with smaller norms, also known as $L_2$ regularization \footnote{For Tikhonov regularization the penalty term which is $\lVert X \rVert$ is added to the least squares problem.
+Roots of the first derivative of this sum wrt $X$ correspond to regularized minima.}

 where $\lambda$ is the Tikhonov factor to scale the penalty term and $M^i_{\text{reg}}$ a shuffle matrix which remains constant through out the path tracking and can be used for validation purposes via re-shuffling and repeating the tracking.